Bleeding Steel: Production

 Village Roadshow Pictures Asia and Heyi Pictures co-produced and co-financed the sci-fi thriller film, Bleeding Steel, starring Jackie Chan, directed by Leo Zhang from his own script.
 Other cast included Tess Haubrich, Callan Mulvey, Nana Ou-Yang, Erica Xia-Hou, and Show Lo.

 Principal photography on the film began on 20 July 2016, in Sydney, Australia.
-Filming also took place in Taipei and Beijing.
+Filming also took place in Taipei and Beijing, and wrapped up in September 2016.

 Release

 Bleeding Steel was first released in Australia by Perfect Village Entertainment on 15 December 2017 before being released in China by United Entertainment Partners (UEP) a week later, on 22 December.
 The film was released in the Philippines by Viva International Pictures and MVP Entertainment on 21 February 2018.
 In the United States, the film was first released by UEP with English subtitles in December 2017.
 It was later released with an English dub by Lionsgate Premiere on 6 July 2018 in both theaters and video on demand.

 Bleeding Steel, though not officially part of the Police Story series, was released under the title ポリス・ストーリー REBORN (lit.
 Police Story Reborn) in Japan, and used an updated version of the Police Story title song sung by Jackie Chan in the end credits.
 Unlike the original, which was sung in Cantonese, this version is sung in Mandarin Chinese.